tcm5343/youtube-dl-scripts/README.md

 This script ONLY works if you use the the naming conventions which u/Veloldo uses in his post (the same conventions I use in my scripts which are based off of his).
 Always keep a backup of your archive.log file before running this script for the first time even though it does generate one for you.
 Thanks.

 ## Usage
+`python3 updateArchive.py --help` - Returns the the following usage as an output to help properly use the tool.

 `python3 updateArchive.py` - This is the default command, it must be executed in the root directory of your youtube-dl videos and creates a backup folder in that directory.

 `python3 updateArchive.py [path of current archive.log]` - You must enter the path of your youtube-dl directory and the script will generate a new archive.log and backup the old logs there.
 This allows it to be executed anywhere aslong as you include the path.